eduardooliveiraps/eduardooliveiraps/README.md

 ## About Me

-My purpose is to continuously **create a lasting, positive impact on humanity** at the broadest possible scale.

-I’m a **problem-solver** with a curious mind and a **team-focused mentality**.
+I’m a **problem-solver** with a **curious mind** and a **team-focused mentality**.
 I've gained experience in **software engineering, artificial intelligence, and data science** across both academia and industry.
-I thrive in **multidisciplinary, collaborative teams** where ambitious challenges meet disciplined execution.
+I thrive on tackling ambitious challenges in **collaborative, multidisciplinary teams**, turning ideas into impact.

 **AI and technology** are what excite me, and I love exploring how they can **transform businesses, enhance society, and solve real-world challenges**.

-Beyond my professional work, I’m passionate about **continuous learning and personal growth**.
-I stay active through **sports and training**, and I keep myself informed on the latest developments in **business, science, and technology**.
+My purpose is to continuously **create a lasting, positive impact on humanity at the broadest possible scale**.

 ## Skills & Technologies